awslabs/sockeye/README.md

 ## Installation

 There are several options for installing Sockeye and it's dependencies.
-Below we list several alterantives and the corresponding instructions.
+Below we list several alternatives and the corresponding instructions.

 ### Either: AWS DeepLearning AMI